DreamGallery/HatsuboshiToolkit/README.md

 3. Run `main.py --help` for usage.
     ```
     Usage: main.py [OPTIONS]

     Options:
     --mode [once|loop]                  Script mode, once for single run and loop
-                                            for continuously check for updates
+                                        for continuously check for updates.
-        --reset BOOLEAN                     Used to reset local database
+    --reset BOOLEAN                     Used to reset local database.
     --init_download BOOLEAN             Whether to download the full resource on
-                                            first use
+                                        first use.
     --download_type [ALL|ab|resource]   Specify the type to download, ab for
                                         assetBundle, resource for resource and ALL
-                                            for both
+                                        for both.
+    --loop_interval INTEGER             The interval between each check, in seconds
     --help                              Show this message and exit.
     ```
     ```
     python main.py --mode [once|loop]